KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 evils".
 They are not strictly bad, and are more like a trade-off, especially since most of them are optional or at the very least highly subjective.

-Especially if can't let go of your previous programming style, Rust could cause a lot of friction.
+Especially if you can't let go of your previous programming style, Rust could cause a lot of friction.
 On the other hand, if you fully embrace the Rust way of doing things, everything will just flow nicely.

 Finally, let's go through the ugly things..